GStreamer/gstreamer/pwg-introduction.md

 [CORBA](http://www.omg.org/)), writing new plugins is not always easy.

-This guide is intended to help you understand the GStreamer framework (version 1.9.0.1) so you can develop new plugins to extend the existing functionality.
+This guide is intended to help you understand the GStreamer framework so you can develop new plugins to extend the existing functionality.
 The guide addresses most issues by following the development of an example plugin - an audio filter plugin - written in
 C. However, the later parts of the guide also present some issues